Emergency Location Markers – Shared Funding Project

 Signs, along with training for call centers, responders, and the public, are already in place in several areas of Minnesota including the Arrowhead region, and installation is expanding in parks in Dakota County and in St. Paul.

 All funds donated will be used to continue development and expansion of this project and support educational efforts to expand use throughout the U.S. Donations are tax deductible to the full extent allowed by law.
-Please click the giveMN logo above to contribute.
+Please click the giveMN logo below to contribute.